 Top 7 Non-Words that I Own in Motherhood (because parenting has reduced me to this):

 So in the event that you need some handy definitions for your running commentary, I’ve decided to compile a list of my top “mommy-isms”, if you will.
+If you haven’t quite found the words to describe motherhood, maybe you’ll find a few of them here.

 If you’re a mom, particularly a mom of littles, you will probably know what each of these terms or phrases mean, even though you won’t find most of them in any proper dictionary.